shubhangi-singh21/Data-Science/README.md

 # Basics of Data Science

-This repo covers the following:
+This repo contains my hands-on practice on the following topics:

 ✔ Python for Data Analysis using: